Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Nobody wants to file for bankruptcy.
 It is often done as a last resort because it is often seen as a negative mark on your record.
 People who know you filed for bankruptcy will undoubtedly gossip about you or, at the very least, think differently about you.

 The good news is that the law prohibits discrimination against those who file for bankruptcy.
 Under 11 U.S. Code § 525, no private employer may terminate the employment of someone who files for bankruptcy.
-They also cannot discriminate against someone in regards to employment, based on a bankruptcy filing.
+They also cannot discriminate against someone regarding employment, based on a bankruptcy filing.

 Contact Our West Palm Beach Bankruptcy Attorney Today